 A scrappy background is a fun way to add interest to your quilt.
-With this quilt I made for my mom from Bluebird Flour sacks she collected on her mission among the Navajo Indians.
+Hello Sunshine I made for my mom from Bluebird Flour sacks she collected on her mission among the Navajo Indians.
 I wanted to use all of the sacks but didn’t have enough to make the whole background.
-I pulled from my low volume scrap bin to supplement the flour sacks.
+So I pulled from my low volume scrap bin to supplement the flour sacks.
 I think the different fabrics add interest without stealing the show from the Dresden flowers.

 Sometimes I create a scrappy background because it’s a fast way to thin a bin.
 The green bin was overflowing so my Naughty Garden came to be.